jnozzi/cocoadev.com/markdown/MailStyleNSSplitview.md

 ----

-Note that in Leopard, this effect can be achieved by setting the General/NSSplitView to use a thin divider (in Interface Builder) and the additional grabber can be made by implementing the
+Note that in Leopard, this effect can be achieved by setting the NSSplitView to use a thin divider (in Interface Builder) and the additional grabber can be made by implementing the

-- (General/NSRect)splitView:(General/NSSplitView *)splitView additionalEffectiveRectOfDividerAtIndex:(General/NSInteger)dividerIndex
+- (NSRect)splitView:(NSSplitView *)splitView additionalEffectiveRectOfDividerAtIndex:(NSInteger)dividerIndex

 delegate method. -BB

-(More information on this in General/NSSplitViewWithResizeControl)
+(More information on this in NSSplitViewWithResizeControl)

 ----